UI Data Source Configuration

 From user perspective - Python driver should be viewed as a searchable virtual data source.

-Each tag has the following format <calc module name>
+Each tag has the following format <calc module name>.<variable name>.<in/out>

 Warning